-Outside Employment and Consulting Arrangements
+Outside Arrangements

-We make sure that outside employment and consulting arrangements by our colleagues don't compromise their judgment in work or their duties to the organization.
+We make sure that outside arrangements by personnel don't compromise their judgment in work or their duties to the organization.

-- If you do or are considering any paid work or consulting (including for another organization that is part of HealthPartners), discuss it with your leader. - Disclose all details of the proposed arrangement before you agree to it, so that your leader can review and determine the appropriateness of the arrangement. - If the outside arrangement is approved, follow any management plan your leader puts in place to ensure that the arrangement does not violate the Code of Conduct or organizational policies. - Never use or disclose any organizational information (including patient, member, employee or other confidential business information) or intellectual property as part of any outside employment or consulting work.
+- If you do or are considering any arrangements, discuss it with your leader. - Disclose all details of the proposed arrangement before you agree to it, so that your leader can review and determine the appropriateness of the arrangement. - If the outside arrangement is approved, follow any management plan your leader puts in place to ensure that the arrangement does not violate the Code of Conduct or organizational policies. - Never use or disclose any organizational information (including member or confidential business information) or intellectual property as part of any outside arrangements.